Documentation Index

 Connection The Jira connection to use.

-Event Types Select the Jira events that will trigger this webhook.
+Event Types One or more Jira issue events that will trigger this webhook.

 JQL Filter JQL (Jira Query Language) filter to limit which issues trigger the webhook.
 For more information, see JQL Documentation.

-Field IDs Filter Optional list of field IDs to monitor.
+Field IDs Filter An optional list of field IDs to monitor.
 Only changes to these specific fields will trigger the webhook.
 Leave empty to monitor all field changes.

 Actions